dart-lang/language/accepted/future-releases/language-versioning/feature-specification.md

 - State that the version used from `pubspec.yaml` is the lower bound, whether inclusive or exclusive, and that the language version is the major/minor versions of that.

 1.4:  Update to use new `package_config.json` file.

+1.5: Rewrite and elaboration:

+- Make it explicit how the Pub tool choses the package default language version
+- Remove requirement that any language version override marker disables experiments.
+- Rewrite around experimental language versions.